This post may contain affiliate links.

 Phuket, Thailand’s iconic island destination now features two of Asia’s biggest races.
 The premier race, Laguna Phuket Triathlon and Ironman Thailand, a new addition to the Ironman scene.
-2016 saw me grab a late entry into the Ironman Thailand while on holiday in Thailand.
-We arrived on Phuket the day of Laguna Phuket triathlon which is Asia’s first and longest-running triathlon.
+2016 saw me grab a late entry into the Phuket Ironman Thailand while on holiday with my family.
+We arrived on Phuket the day of the Laguna Phuket triathlon which is Asia’s first and longest-running triathlon.
 I gave myself a couple of weeks to acclimatise to the tropical Phuket heat and explore this resort island before race day.
 It was still a tough day!
 Note to self, more time to adjust next time, for my next race, Ironman Malaysia, I took this into account and trained and acclimatised in Viietnam for 3 months before the race.
 Phuket triathlon 2018 could bring further course changes to the bike course, but as with 2017, we probably won’t know until the last minute.

 Confused?
 I was and initially thought I’d got the wrong date and missed my race.